ToF-/Domain/README.md

 Haskell makes it possible to write statically typed, purely functional programs.
 This gives us two interesting conveniences:

 * any incoherence in the type of our expressions and sequences can be spotted at compile time,
-* we can rule out the direct use of partial functions, by wrapping their results in new data types, and compose values of these types.
+* we can rule out the direct use of partial functions by wrapping their results in new data types, and compose values of these types.

 However, when a program has to process IO (as any useful program will), static typing and purity might seem to get in the way for a beginner.
 We use the `IO` Monad to get `IO` values, and the `Either` Monad to deal with failures, but combining the two makes our programs cumbersome.